rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 ### **VM-exit Control Bits**

-The VM-exit controls constitute a 32-bit vector that governs the essential operation of VM exits.
+The VM-exit controls constitute a 32-bit vector that governs the essential operation of VM-exits.

 ![VM-Exit-Controls](../../assets/images/vm-exit-controls-fields.png)